Wednesday, 27 February 2013

 “Go there and find a safe place to stay and just go see Pompeii and make sure you get back before dark and get out as fast as you can.”

-Apparently Pompeii was such a good recommend my uncle decided to risk my life and suggest me to go see it despite the dangers.
 Naples turns out to be one of my favorite Italian places.
 The danger however was not a joke.
 Many fellow Italian that I met along the way told me the same thing.

-Naples was down to earth.
-The kind of place I like to visit.
-The real people and the real life not hidden by the entire good tourist picture painted places.
 You could see rubbish piling up everywhere, despite standing in a place with so much detailed architecture.
 Poverty can be seen through the richness of the old days and the locals seem to reject the outsiders.

 About an hour we waited and chatted up a few people waiting in the queue.
 All confirm of the quality and taste of the pizza here (All translated by my new friends).

 Plus you could always understand Italian even if you dun understand Italian.
 The body language is extreme in junction with the facial expression.
 It seams they are trained to express their feelings by sign and body language as they talk.
-Wave’s arms in the air … make kissing sounds, blissful sound of satisfaction and finger pointing to the pizza shop.
-Yep I could clearly understand their Italian explanation that it was a good pizza shop

-Our turn came up finally and we were seated in a table for four.
-Before we could order another random customer was seated with us.
 The place was so popular they sit people together regardless if you know them.
 It was good too in a way for this was a local guy who worked in Venice and he could speak little English.
 There were only two kinds of pizza in the shop.
 The menu had only two dishes.

-1. Pizza Margherita
+Pizza Margherita

-2. Pizza Marinara
+Pizza Marinara

 As we waited for the pizza to be served we scanned the old shop decorated by time, and saw all the news clippings, trinkets, little photos of friends and family, memorable moments, happy joyful customer and famous dinners.
-AHHH … we now know why this place was the infamous pizza place ….
-Apparently one of the famous dinners was Julia Roberts and it’s the filming place for the movie “EAT, PRAY, LOVE”.

-Drat it … another tourist attraction boomed by a movie.
-This might not be the best pizza place in Naples after all we thought.
-Might just be hype!
-A fake!
 The pizza came and the first bite washes all doubt away.
 Yep this shop was popular even before the movie and looking again at the old shop the clippings and photos goes back way before the movie.
 Still a bit of advert never hurts I guess.

 Walking Around Naples at Night

 Finished with pizza we decided to take a stroll around Naples and take in the night scene.
 There were three of us.
 Three guys.
 It should be save enough.
-As we walked around the city, it was poorly lighted and filled with people loitering around (African as far as we guessed) All of them were in groups just hanging, some played football in the streets and cars had to stop to let them play.
-Eyes were watching us and we could feel it too.
-Were they so many during the day?
-Not that I remembered.
+As we walked around the city, it was poorly lighted and filled with people loitering around (African as far as we guessed)

-We were not combatable even with three of us together.
+We were not comfortable even with three of us together.
 It felt dangerous and we were not about to challenge it.
 Always trust your guts instinct.
 We turn back avoided walking into any groups and headed back to the dorm.

 I wouldn’t know if it was a dangerous place or not or were we just being prejudice and judgmental of people.
 Who knows, they may be good hearted and was just chilling.